Restaurant reinventions during lockdown

 High-quality meal kit deliveries (see our pick of the best here) have rightfully received a lot of attention over lockdown, but restaurants and chefs are pivoting to counter the impact of Covid-19 in many other imaginative ways – from mail-order curries to takeaway kebabs, virtual wine tastings and hand-made ceramics, meet some of the people showing off the hospitality industry’s irrepressible ingenuity.
+After, check out our guide to the UK’s best gastro pubs with rooms.

 Next level takeaway: TLC on the Prom, Edinburgh